Takashiidobe/notes/src/books/probabilistic-data-structures-and-algorithms-for-big-data-applications/hashing.md

 `perfect hashing` uses special hash functions and secondary hash tables of different lengths.

-Let\'s talk about some open addressing implementations:
+Let's talk about some open addressing implementations:

 ### Linear Probing

 Create a hash table as a circular array (ring buffer).

-To insert a new element x, we compute its key \$\$k = h(x)\$\$ using a hash function `h`.
+To insert a new element x, we compute its key $$k = h(x)$$ using a hash function `h`.
 If the bucket is filled, we keep going clockwise until we find a free space to drop the item.

-We must have a load factor \< 1, otherwise the hash table will run out of elements.
+We must have a load factor < 1, otherwise the hash table will run out of elements.

 To calculate lookup, we compute the key `k` using the hash function `h` and start checking the buckets clockwise.
-If we find the wanted element x, then we know it\'s in the table.
+If we find the wanted element x, then we know it's in the table.
 If we find an empty bucket, the element is not in the table.

 The algorithm requires O(1) time on average for each operation, as long